Don O'Riordan: Chengdu Blades

-On 27 April 2009, after the departure of Head Coach Li Bing he was appointed as the caretaker manager of Chengdu Blades F.C. before the Blades Super League game v Henan.
+On 27 April 2009, after the departure of Head Coach Li Bing, O'Riordan was appointed as the caretaker manager of Chengdu Blades F.C. before the Blades Super League game v Henan.
 His interim role with the team next to bottom of the table lasted only about a week but he managed to end the team's four-game losing streak when they drew 1–1 away to the then Super League leaders.
-The club appointed Wang Baoshan as the new Head Coach on 4 May and O'Riordan returned to his usual role of Technical Director/ Coach..
+The club appointed Wang Baoshan as the new Head Coach on 4 May and O'Riordan returned to his usual role of Technical Director/ Coach.

 China women's national team

 O'Riordan found himself involved in the 2008 Beijing Olympics when he was asked to help with the preparation of the China women's national team.
 After spending a week working with the team in a coaching role and also as an analyst the Women's team Head Coach Shang Ruihua asked the Chengdu Blades club for O'Riordan to be allowed to work with him for the duration of the team's involvement in the Olympic football tournament.
-His influence was seen during the buildup games just prior to the start of the tournament when China crushed Australia 5–0 and drew 0–0 with the eventual Olympic Champions the United States.
-China won their group by beating a very good Sweden team followed by a tough game versus a robust Canada team before beating Argentina in their final game.
-Having done so well in the group stage the Chinese lost to Japan in the quarter final and so ended their dream of gold on home soil.
+His influence was seen during the build-up games just prior to the start of the tournament when China defeated Australia 5–0 and drew 0–0 with the eventual Olympic Champions the United States.
+China won their group by defeating Sweden followed by a tough game against Canada, before defeating Argentina in their final game.
+The Chinese lost to Japan in the quarter final and so ended their dream of gold on home soil.
 O'Riordan's input was publicly appreciated by the Women's Head Coach Shang when he spoke to the press after the tournament had finished.